XingxinHE/Hex/pages/Glossary.md

 - *base class*: a type that is intended to be derived from (e.g., has a non- `final`  virtual function), and objects of the type are intended to be used only indirectly (e.g., by pointer).
 [In strict terms, “base class” could be defined as “something we derived from” but we are specifying in terms of the class designer’s intent.]
 Typically a base class has one or more virtual functions.

-- *bit*: the basic unit of information in a computer.
-A bit can have the value 0 or the value 1.

 - *bug*: an error in a program.

-- *byte*: the basic unit of addressing in most computers.
-Typically, a byte holds 8 bits.

 - *class*: a user-defined type that can contain data members, function members, and member types.